 Parameters measured in situ include turbidity, specific conductance (to calculate salinity), water temperature, dissolved oxygen, fluorescence (used to estimate total chlorophyll), pH and depth (see Appendices 9 and 10).
-In situ turbidity and chlorophyll fluorescence measurements are surrogates for K_d (light attenuation coefficient) and chlorophyll a, respectively; therefore, discrete measurements of photosynthetic active radiation (PAR) and chlorophyll a are needed to establish regression models that relate in situ turbidity and chlorophyll fluorescence to K_d.
-In addition, blue-green algal concentration (cells/mL or μg/L) and Relative Fluorescence Units (RFUs) will be quantified at select sites by measuring phycoerythrin (marine and estuarine waters) or phycocyanin (fresh and estuarine waters) pigment concentrations.
+In situ turbidity and chlorophyll fluorescence measurements are surrogates for K_d (light attenuation coefficient) and chlorophyll a, respectively; therefore, discrete measurements of photosynthetic active radiation (PAR) and chlorophyll a are needed to establish regression models that relate in situ turbidity to K_d and chlorophyll fluorescence to chlorophyll a.
+In addition, blue-green algal concentration (cells/mL or μg/L) and Relative Fluorescence Units (RFUs) will be quantified at select sites by measuring phycoerythrin (marine and estuarine waters) pigment concentrations.

 Grab samples that are filtered on site will be collected at water quality mapping calibration stations and at continuous monitoring stations.
 Processed samples will be taken and sent to the Chesapeake Biological Laboratory's Nutrient Analytical Services Laboratory for analysis.
-Samples from two Continuous Monitoring sites will be analyzed for the same suite of nutrients as those measured for the Chesapeake Bay Mainstem Program (chlorophyll a, pheophytin, total dissolved nitrogen, particulate nitrogen, nitrite, nitrite + nitrate, ammonium, total dissolved phosphorus, particulate phosphorus, orthophosphate, particulate carbon, total suspended solids and volatile suspended solids) plus particulate inorganic phosphorus.
-Samples from an additional five Continuous Monitoring sites associated with the NERR System, as well as one site associated with a proposed National Marine Sanctuary, will be analyzed for a subset of nutrients (TSS, VSS, NH4, PO4, NO2, NO23, TN, TP), as well as chlorophyll.
-Samples from three additional Continuous Monitoring sites associated with an oyster restoration site in Harris Creek will be analyzed for alkalinity.
+Samples from five continuous monitoring sites associated with the NERR System, as well as one site associated with a designated National Marine Sanctuary, will be analyzed for a subset of nutrients (TSS, VSS, NH4, PO4, NO2, NO23, TN, TP), as well as chlorophyll.
 In addition, Secchi depth and photosynthetic active radiation (PAR) measurements will be taken at calibration stations to calculate light attenuation (K_d).
 See Appendix 4 for details of the procedure for calculating light attenuation.
 See next section (Methods and Performance Measures) for a list of all parameters and the methods associated with them.

-Spatial and Temporal Aspects
+1.3.2 Spatial and Temporal Aspects

 Maryland DNR is responsible for conducting shallow water monitoring in 50 Chesapeake Bay Program segments.
 Each segment will be assessed for a three-year period.
 Available resources will dictate the number and locations of segments assessed.
-These segments will be prioritized considering the following
+These segments will be prioritized considering the following factors:

-- Need for making listing or delisting decisions - Potential importance as restoration site for living resources (e.g., oysters, SAV) - Importance as living resource habitat - Modeling needs - Availability of partners to share costs and labor - Logistics and efficiency considerations

-- Geographic, size, and habitat type representation/equitability considerations - Determine effect of major management action (before/after)
+- Need for making listing or delisting decisions - Potential importance as restoration site for living resources (e.g., oysters, SAV) - Importance as living resource habitat - Modeling needs - Availability of partners to share costs and labor - Logistics and efficiency considerations - Geographic, size, and habitat type representation/equitability considerations - Determine effect of major management action (before/after)

 Continuous monitoring instruments will be deployed at predetermined sites in Maryland's tidal tributaries.
 Continuous monitoring sampling sites are chosen to be representative of a tidal tributary's upstream and downstream conditions.
 Continuous monitoring sampling sites primarily utilize existing structures for instrument mounting (e.g., piers and pilings), so the location of such structures is taken into consideration when choosing sites.
 Additionally, areas of SAV restoration are also taken into consideration when choosing continuous monitoring sampling sites.
-Sampling sites for the 2018 season are depicted on the map in Figure 1.
+Sampling sites for the 2020 season are depicted on the map in Figure 1.

-Eleven Chesapeake Bay tributary segments and four Chesapeake Bay mainstem segments have been identified for shallow water monitoring in Maryland in 2018, ranging from small to large systems with spatial coverage throughout Maryland (some systems have Continuous Monitors only):
+Eight Chesapeake Bay tributary segments and four Chesapeake Bay mainstem segments have been identified for shallow water monitoring in Maryland in 2020, ranging from small to large systems with spatial coverage throughout Maryland (some systems have continuous monitors only):